 Regen is also listed on the NBS Plus system, where you can easily download the technical product information into your project specification.

 Hanson Cement is able to provide your practice with a full Continual Professional Development (CPD) presentation on the specification and use of Regen, as well as other cement substitutes in sustainable construction.
-To request more information or to book a CPD presentation, please contact the CPD Booking Hotline on 0845 130 3003 or make use of an online enquiry form.
+To request more information or to book a CPD presentation, please make use of the online enquiry form.

 * The service charge element for calls to this number is 5 pence per minute plus your phone company's access charge, which vary dependent on your provider.